rocksoncodes/Market-Scouting-AI-Agent/README.md

-# Market Scouting AI Agent
+# Market Scouting AI Agent with Python
 #### For `Entrepreneurs & Developers` </br>